ccadek/dotfiles/.github/Readme.md

 You will most likely have issues with pulling.
 That is ok, with `config status` you can see which files are conflicting and either back them up, or completely remove them.
 Afterwards run the command again, it should now succeed.

 # After first installation
+## Gnome Alt+Tab should not group apps

+Per default Gnome always groups several instances of the application together.
+In order to fix this open the *Settings* application and go to `Keyboard > View and customize Shortcuts`, look for `Switch windows` and replace *Alt+Tab*.

 ## bat